harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/shared/_sto-ref-ui-auth-access-token.md

 The access token to log in to the scanner.
 In most cases this is a password or an API key.
-You should [create a secret](/docs/platform/security/add-file-secrets) with your encrypted token and reference the secret using the format `<+secrets.getValue(project.container-access-id>`.
+You should create a Harness text secret with your encrypted token and reference the secret using the format `<+secrets.getValue(project.container-access-id>`.
+For more information, go to [Add and Reference Text Secrets](/docs/platform/security/add-use-text-secrets).